 If you notice, we still haven’t talked about our products yet in this pitch.
-We like to save that more to the end and at that point, share some details on your product and company.
+We would like to save that more for the end and, at that point, share some details on your product and company.

-We encourage you to not just get into deep details on what your products do, but to also include details like how you differ from your competition, ROI that you can deliver, impacts of doing nothing, or share a use case as you try to build interest in your sales pitch example.
+We encourage you to not just get into deep details on what your products do but to also include details like how you differ from your competition, the ROI that you can deliver, the impacts of doing nothing, or share a use case as you try to build interest in your sales pitch example.